Here is a jump-to table of contents. In this article I will discuss:

 - The proximity of the service dog trainer to your hometown

-- The cost to run a business, taxes, licenses, insurance, workers’ compensation, wage prices, gas, etc. to run a business in that state/city/town.
+- The cost of living and running a business, taxes, licenses, insurance, workers’ compensation, wage prices, gas, etc. to run a business in that state/city/town.

-Typically you can expect to spend thousands of dollars on a service dog as a very general rule of thumb for professional service dog training
+Typically you can expect to spend thousands of dollars on a service dog as a very general rule of thumb for professional Certified Service Dog Training.